Fishers' Loft Inn

 The 33 rooms and suites are spread across six traditionally styled buildings, all a short walk from the main dining and living rooms.
 White walls, cathedral ceilings, wooden floors and sash windows allow plenty of natural light, while locally crafted furniture and original artwork add bright tones.
 Amenities include cable TV and free Wi-Fi.
 There are four categories to choose from: Garden rooms have a queen bed and views over the cove; Hilltop rooms have a mixture of twin, queen and king beds and have expansive views over the ocean; Treetop rooms have queen beds and views of either the forest or the ocean; and Suites have separate living rooms with sofa beds.

-Dotted across a hillside overlooking Ship Cove’s harbour, the inn is set in the quiet village of Port Rexton on Newfoundland’s east coast.
+Dotted across a hillside overlooking Ship Cove’s harbor, the inn is set in the quiet village of Port Rexton on Newfoundland’s east coast.
 Its position allows guests to enjoy wide, far-reaching views over the ocean.
 The town of Trinity is just a 15-minute drive away, while Bonavista is around 40 minutes northeast.

 Food and drink